Colorado Flowers

 Globe gilia, considered rare, exists in Colorado only on high ridges near Hoosier and Boreas Passes.

-Checker Lily (Fritillaria atropurpurea), seen once only, in meadow near Boulder Creek.
+Chocolate lily (Fritillaria atropurpurea), seen once only, in meadow near Boulder Creek.

 White elephant heads (seen only once, near Loveland Pass)